jubilantdeenie/grow-with-google/feed-reader/README.md

 Open index.html in your browser to start the app.

 Tests are written in feedreader.js, located in the Jasmine spec folder.
-Find tests diplayed at the bottom of the html page when viewed in the browser.
+Find tests displayed at the bottom of the html page when viewed in the browser.

 Passing tests are shown in green.
 A failing test will display in red.